jaebum44/RC/README.md

 Bit Autonomous RC Car Project
 ======================

-Note: this repository was created for the final project of IoT embedded system developer course and won't receive any major updates.
-There are methods with better results than HoG for traffic sign detector, such as Deep Learning architectures.
+Note: this repository was created for the final project of bit IoT embedded system developer course and won't receive any major updates.
 Still, you can use this repository as a study reference or for some practical purposes.

-This is a traffic sign detector and classifier that uses dlib and its implementation of the Felzenszwalb's version of the Histogram of Oriented Gradients (HoG) detector.

-The training examples used in this repository are from Korean road signs, but the classifier should work with any traffic signs, as long as you train it properly.
-Naver Map images can be used to train the detectors.
-25~40 images are sufficient to train a good detector.

 | junghwk | yeogue | jaebum44 | desung7 |
 | :---: | :---: | :---: | :---: |